 Many strategies have the potential to release both the adaptive capacity of steelhead and the sustainability of hydrological services for people. . . .
 Existing natural capital, such as groundwater storage basins or reconnected floodplains, can potentially support sustainable hydrological services with low construction and maintenance costs.

 Lowest cost, greatest potential efficacy of all is watershed/ catchment restoration, as proposed by Rainfall to Groundwater.

 This strategy holds particularly potent promise for the Salinas River, given the vast area of annual rangelands in its upper watershed. especially Furthermore, the tributaries fed by those rangelands have historically been considered useless for water resources so they remain free of major dams.
-Restoration of catchment functions in these rangeland watersheds can feed directly to system groundwater, supporting baseflows that support steelhead migration downstream.
+Restoration of catchment functions in these rangeland watersheds can feed directly to system groundwater, supporting cold-water baseflows that support steelhead migration downstream.

 Applying this concept throughout the state should provide support to chinook salmon (Oncorhynchus tshawytscha), as well as steelhead populations.